 Nelson is just to the left of Marlborough, on the west side next to the Tasman Sea.
 It is cooler and wetter than Marlborough.
 Key grapes here: Sauvignon Blanc, Pinot Noir and Pinot Gris.

-Canterbury has two viticultural sections: 1) on the plain next to (west of) the town of Christchurch 2) Waipara Valley, the larger region, located to the north of town.
+Canterbury has two viticultural sections: 1) on the plain next to (west of) the town of Christchurch 2) Waipara Valley, the larger region, located to the north of town where vineyards are planted along hillsides at altitude.
 In the plains, the vines are exposed to the cooling influence of the Pacific Ocean, but the westerly winds coming from that same place are noted for being warm.
-The impact of those winds are enhanced in the more northern Waipara Valley, which is also less exposed to the cool Pacific Ocean.
+The impact of those winds are enhanced in the more northern Waipara Valley, which is also less exposed to the cool Pacific Ocean due to a range of hills that act as a blocker.
 Grapes to know: Pinot Noir, Sauvignon Blanc, and Riesling—the latter specifically in the Waipara Valley.

 Central Otago is located inland and in the foothills of the Southern Alps—so you can imagine that vines are planted at different aspects and altitudes, with varying soils to match.
 Unlike, pretty much anywhere else in the country’s grape growing regions, Central Otago climate is continental, and the main vineyard risk is, as you may suspect having been studying with me for all these weeks, frost during the spring and autumn months as well as very sunny and warm summers.
 But despite those high temperatures during the growing season, there is a wide diurnal range, meaning that grapes can ripen successfully—although due to the intensity of the sunlight, resulting wines will be high in alcohol.
 Key grape: Pinot Noir—and because of those growing conditions, Pinot Noir will be a contrast to what many of us Californians would expect.
 Pinot Noir from Central Otago will be full bodied, concentrated with its red fruit flavors.
 Other grapes include Pinot Gris, Riesling and Chardonnay.